Stanko/Stanko.github.io/_posts/2017-09-02-nvm-updating-npm.md

 If you are JavaScript developer and not using [nvm](https://github.com/creationix/nvm) you might want to look at it.
 Node Version Manager is easy way to install, manage and work with multiple node versions.

-And I recently got npm update notification, that looks like this:
+Recently I got npm update notification, that looks something like this:

 ![npm update notification](/public/img/npm-update.png)

-<span class="Small">This is image from the internet.</span>
+For some reason, when I had node installed through nvm, `npm i -g npm` didn't work.
+However, when I was using a "system" node verrsion, installed from their website, it did.
+I can't remember the exact error, but it was probably something with my `PATH` configuration.

-nvm doesn't let you update only npm, but just a node+npm version.
-But there is a really easy way to do it:
+So I tried to find a path where global packages are installed when using nvm.
+Once I found it, it was super easy to update `npm` in that specific folder.

 ```bash
 # navigate to nvm's node lib folder